-Metsähallitus is the national authority that handles Finland’s forests, safeguards and maintains national parks, and supervises hunting and fishing services and granting permits.
+Metsähallitus is the national authority that maintains Finland’s forests and national parks, supervising hunting and fishing services and grants driving and filming permits.

 National parks, nature reserves and wilderness areas all fall under the purview of National Parks and Wildlife Services Finland.
 They have the most comprehensive and accurate technical information about Lapland’s wilderness nature, and the sceneries offered.

 Everyone’s Right grants everyone the right to film in most of Lapland’s wilderness areas.
 However, there are some protected and prohibited areas, such as strict nature reserves and conservation areas.
 Keep in mind: you always need a permit for off-road traffic.
 For more information, visit Metsähallitus’s instructions on film permits in Finland’s state-owned areas.